capac/crm_app/README.rst

 ============
 In order for the O365 package to work, you will need to follow the instructions in the O365 documentation (https://pypi.org/project/O365), especially at the 'Authentication Steps' paragraph.
 You will need to register the application on the Azure Portal and generate a new application client ID and client secret.
 Read the O365 documentation for more details.

+Personal settings, such as the Microsoft account email, application client ID and client secret are saved in the 'settings.json file', which is created the first time the program is run and is located differently according to the platform: "~/Library/Application Support/CRMApp" for macOS and "~/AppData/Local/CRMApp" for Windows.
+Edit the file to add your personal settings.

 Usage
 =====

-To start the application, run in the root directory:
+To start the application, run in the application root directory:

    python crm_app/crm_app.py